 Codeine is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of codeine.

-The combination of acetaminophen and codeine is used to relieve moderate to severe pain.
+Acetaminophen and codeine is a combination medicine used to relieve moderate to severe pain.

 Acetaminophen and codeine may also be used for other purposes not listed in this medication guide.

 What is the most important information I should know about Tylenol with Codeine #3 (acetaminophen and codeine)?

 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 You should not use this medicine if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.